samdcoder/samdcoder.github.io/_posts/2019-04-13-working-at-startups.md

 <h3>Learning & Growth</h3>

 This is an area where I feel startups outshine any other type of organization.
 If you are a technical nerd and want to grow at rocket speed then I don't think there could be any place better than a startup.
-If you are someone isn't very passionate about taking on challenging work with strict deadlines & lack confidence when it comes to your tech skills then a startup may not be an ideal place for you.
+If you are someone who isn't very passionate about taking on challenging work with strict deadlines & lack confidence when it comes to your tech skills then a startup may not be an ideal place for you.

 If you have entrepreneurial ambitions then startups give you a very close look at how different operations are run and how different teams such as design, front end, back end, operations, finance, marketing work together.